Brad Thomas Positions For 2017: The Stars Are Aligned For REITs

 Finally, I am grateful to be associated with Forbes Media.
 As many of you know, I am also the Editor of the Forbes Real Estate Investor (monthly newsletter) and this relationship has served as a valuable partnership in which I have gained valuable education in business journalism.

 My oldest daughter just graduated from the University of North Carolina (in business journalism) and she is starting work at CNBC on January 3rd.
-I wish I had the education the she has, but thanks to Seeking Alpha and Forbes, I have been able to succeed by building an audience within the REIT sector, proving that "the most durable education is self-education (Graham)."
+I wish I had the education that she has, but thanks to Seeking Alpha and Forbes, I have been able to succeed by building an audience within the REIT sector, proving that "the most durable education is self-education (Graham)."

 Disclosure: I am/we are long O, DLR, VTR, HTA , STAG, GPT, ROIC, HCN, OHI, LXP, KIM, WPC, DOC, EXR, MYCC, TCO, SKT, UBA, STWD, CONE, BRX, CLDT, HST, APTS, FPI, CORR, NHI, CCP, CTRE, WPG, KRG, SNR, LADR, PEB, BXMT, IRM, CIO, LTC, DEA, NSA, HASI, VER, SRG.